 Bipolar disorders are characterized by episodes of mania and depression, which may alternate, although many patients have a predominance of one or the other.
 Exact cause is unknown, but heredity, changes in the level of brain neurotransmitters, and psychosocial factors may be involved.
 Diagnosis is based on history.
 Treatment consists of mood-stabilizing drugs, sometimes with psychotherapy.

 Bipolar disorders usually begin in the teens, 20s, or 30s.
 Lifetime prevalence is about 4%.
-Rates are about equal for men and women.
+Rates of bipolar I disorder are about equal for men and women.

 Bipolar disorders are classified as